Loading articles...

 Are you a Christian?

-The founder’s journey, at its core, has two distinctive components:
+The founder’s journey has two distinctive components:

-Vision, the creativity to imagine what others can't.
+Vision: the creativity to imagine what others can't

-Determination, the capacity to suffer more than others will to bring the vision to life.
+Determination: the capacity to suffer more than others will to bring the vision to life

 Serial entrepreneur.
 Professor of Entrepreneurship.
 Mentor to founders on three continents